Summer Workshops for the Aspiring Artisan

 Photos courtesy of the schools

 Summer is no longer so far off that making plans and dreaming of sunshine feels delusional; in a similar vein, craft schools around the country are dusting off their lathes, looms, and power hammers, and releasing workshop schedules.
-When we at Craftsmanship Quarterly started dreaming about all these workshops, we were surprised to find that no one had ever put together a guide to them, or even a list of recommendations.
+When we at Craftsmanship Magazine started dreaming about all these workshops, we were surprised to find that no one had ever put together a guide to them, or even a list of recommendations.
 So we decided to create a Craftsmanship Guide of our own.

 After weeks of extensive research, we were able to find nine schools in the continental United States that were standouts, in terms of the seriousness and comprehensiveness of their offerings.